SarthakD187/metricfoundry/README.md

-The pipeline is defensive against messy data: schema inference treats zero-only columns and sparsely populated fields as categorical, metrics such as dataset completeness exclude recognised null sentinels, and quantile / standard deviation calculations use numerically stable streaming algorithms.
+The pipeline is defensive against messy data: schema inference treats zero-only columns and sparsely populated fields as categorical, metrics such as dataset completeness exclude recognized null sentinels, and quantile / standard deviation calculations use numerically stable streaming algorithms.
 Extremely large files may still exceed the Lambda's available memory or timeout budget, but those cases surface explicit failure events and error artifacts so you can